 The Analog Efex Pro plugin simulates the look of old analog film.
 But the Nik Collection also offers other plugins, for example for conversion to black and white.

-There are many plug-ins out there, for example VirtualPhotographer from OptikVerve Labs—it offers a number of color and black-and-white filters; altogether it has over 200 edits available.
+There are many plug-ins out there, for example, VirtualPhotographer from OptikVerve Labs—offers a number of colors and black-and-white filters; altogether it has over 200 edits available.
 It’s quite simple to use and often gives stunning results.
 So it’s up to you which plug-ins suit you and will work with your Zoner Photo Studio.

 Want to try out plug-ins and expand your editing options?
 Download Zoner Photo Studio for 30 days free and discover what plug-ins can do.

 Just keep in mind that the plug-ins won’t have the same look and feel as Zoner Photo Studio.
 If you are used to ZPS and don’t like working in different environments, then check first to see if ZPS can do the same thing as your plug-in.
 ZPS offers a huge number of edits too!
 Many of them are described right here in the magazine, in the section on editing photos in ZPS.